The Talking Youth Work Podcast

 Hello dear listeners,

-For any ideas, comments or suggestions, please email us at [email protected].
+For any ideas, comments, or suggestions, feel free to email us at [email protected].

-This episode was part of the Inception of Learning project, funded by the Erasmus+ Youth Programme.
-The project aims to support youth workers, trainers, and educators in delivering high-quality learning experiences for young people in the context of Generation Z and Generation Alpha.
+This episode is part of the Inception of Learning project, funded by the Erasmus+ Youth Programme, which supports youth workers, trainers, and educators in delivering high-quality learning experiences for young people in the context of Generation Z and Generation Alpha.

 Disclaimer